typicalninja/google-sr/docs/readme.md

 This is not sponsored, supported, or affiliated with Google Inc.

-The module scrapes the google search result page instead of using the API as suggested by google.
-Author is **NOT** responsible for any issue (ip block from google, etc...) that occurs due to misuse.
+Unlike the conventional recommendation of using the Google API, this module scrapes the Google search result page (which might potentially infringe upon Google's terms of service).

+The source code within this repository is intended solely for educational purposes.

+The author (typicalninja) & contributors takes **no** responsibility for any issues that arise from misuse, such as IP blocking by Google.
+Your discretion in usage is advised.

 # Tests